‘Damaging and disruptive’ Storm Eunice prompts rare red weather warning for parts of Ireland, United Kingdom

 Historically, Europe experiences many wind storms each winter but the ferocious nature — winds of 70-plus mph, gusting to 90 mph — is extremely rare for some of the most densely populated areas of Europe.
 Eunice could be one of the most intense windstorms of the last 30 years in the region.

-The high impact nature of storm Eunice is mostly down to where the storm forms.
+The high-impact nature of Storm Eunice is mostly down to where the storm forms.
 The Atlantic is like a cyclone factory with many intense windstorms forming every winter.
 The most intense phases of the storm development typically remain far from populated areas of Europe with the wildest winds often raging well out in the open Atlantic.

-However, cold air which migrated out of Northeast United States and Canada early this week moved unusually far south and east across the North Atlantic.
+However, cold air that migrated out of the northeast United States and Canada early this week moved unusually far south and east across the North Atlantic.
 The strong clash of major cold near the Azores and profound warmth nearby in Southwest Europe gave birth to the perfect breeding ground for storm development, much further south and east than usual and in a densely populated region.

 Duncan and Adam reported from London.
 Livingston reported from Washington.